RobFyd/RobFyd/README.md

 # <div align="center">Hi there 👋</div>
-## <div align="justify">My name is Robert and I'm a passionate Front-End Developer with a deep fascination for coding and crafting engaging user experiences.
+## <div align="justify">My name is Robert and I'm a passionate Frontend Developer with a deep fascination for coding and crafting engaging user experiences.
 Currently on a journey towards becoming a Full Stack Developer, I'm eager to explore and integrate both the front and back ends of web development.
 Let's connect and create something amazing together!</div>
 ## So let's check 🖱️ what we have here 🙂

 ## 💻 Tech Stack: